New-Nerver-4591/sway-rice-ex01/README.md

 3. For wallpaper I used swaybg and swww utility.

-4. Cava made adjustments to gradient color.
+4. Cava - made adjustments to gradient color.

+5. Font used in Waybar and terminal is monofur.

 ///UPD
 Polished configuration files
-that you could refine it on your systems
+that you could refine it on your systems.
 Enjoy.

 ### Images